Skip to Content

 Pants

 We rarely opt to wear pants when it’s hot out unless we’re expecting to have to do some bushwhacking or are in a region where ticks are an issue.
-But if you are more of a pants person, look for ones that are lightweight and breathable so you don’t overheat when working hard.
+But if you’re more of a pants person, look for ones that are lightweight and breathable so you don’t overheat when working hard hiking uphill.
+Bonus: pants mean you need less sunscreen to protect exposed skin.

 Shorts